 Air eManifest standardizes reporting formats and provides templates to improve the quality, consistency and accuracy of submitted information while reducing rework.
 Pre-arrival air eManifest data also cuts total cycle and clearance processing time.
 Real-time notifications inform carriers and ground handling agents about the status of shipments as well as special handling procedures.

 GETS ACE EMANIFEST SOLUTIONS

 Now that eManifest requirements are mandatory for all modes of transport, technology plays an important role to ensure compliance and smooth cross border trade.
 Many businesses choose to partner with a CBP-approved software provider like Global eTrade Services (GeTS) to access cost-effective and industry leading ACE eManifest solutions.
 GeTS provides comprehensive solutions for ACE Highway, Rail, Ocean, and Air.
 Multiple connectivity options are available: web-based, fax or email, or integration with existing systems.

 GeTS eManifest solutions feature a secure corporate account for enterprise users, 24/7 customer support (including expert assistance on customs compliance issues), streamlined and easy-to-use application that reduces data entry, multiple plans, and connectivity options.
 There are no extra charges for the set-up and no hidden fees.
-Visit our website to learn more about ACE Highway, ACE Air, ACE Ocean or to register for 30-day free trial.
+Visit our website to learn more about ACE Highway, ACE Air, ACE Ocean.